➤ Transfer to Teriberka village

 What else to do and see at Teriberka?

-Old wooden ships cemetery, beautiful sand beaches, abandoned historical part of the village, waterfall, battery of coastal defense, observation posts and strengthenings' of WWII.
-Please note, that due to bad road conditions and polar night, we depart at 4 PM.
+Apart of scenic road and snow-covered tundra on the way to the village, we will find old wooden ships cemetery, beautiful sand beaches, abandoned historical part of the village, waterfall, battery of coastal defense, observation posts and strengthening of WWII.
+Please note, that due to bad road conditions and polar night, we depart not later that at 4 PM.
 For custom overnight stays, please inquire.

 Here in Teriberka, you will find yourself in the lost world, on the shores of the Arctic Ocean.
 We use snowmobiles to reach such highlights as the cemetery of abandoned ships and other attractions.
-However, life goes on and local cafes are now serving decent meals to international travellers.
-You can taste fresh crab, sea scallops, sea urchins, and seasonal catch of the day (weather permitting).
+Next, you will find yourself tasting fresh crab, sea scallops, sea urchins, and seasonal catch of the day (weather permitting) in a local restaurant featured on Gastronomical map of Russia.